steve-kasica/romanticcircles.github.io/_docs/technical-documentation/git-guide/git-guide.md

   - Use `$ git reset --hard` as often as you need!
 It will erase everything you've done since the last commit and return your local repo to that state.
 This can be *quite* useful.

 If you'd like to learn more about git, [Atlassian has a fantastic in-depth tutorial](https://www.atlassian.com/git/tutorials/what-is-version-control) that expands on this guide & digs into some more advanced functions.

-## Connecting to RC's git repositories

-When you join the RC team — for however long! — the assistant editors will provide your GitHub account (which you'll need to create in advance at [this page](https://github.com/signup)) with access to the Romantic Circles organization on GitHub.

-As noted above, anyone can clone a public GitHub repo, but in order to **push** to an RC repo you'll need elevated privileges.
-Begin by cloning one of RC's public repos to an easy-to-access place on your computer (our RC machines have a desktop folder called "RC-GIT" into which we clone all our repos).
-Remember that the git url used to clone the repo can be found by clicking on the green "Code" button within each repo at [https://github.com/romanticcircles](https://github.com/romanticcircles).